How much does an Ikena Spotlight license cost?

 Yes, each license includes one year of support and product updates.
 Additional years of support can be purchased upfront at a reduced price.
 Keeping your support current means you’ll have access to all of the latest upgrades and featurs, as well as phone and email support from our team.

 While we do have automated tracking technology to make redaction much faster, we don’t claim to be fully automated.
 We’ve seen claims from competitors that no human interaction is needed with their software, but this simply isn’t true.
 There are dangerous and costly repercussions if someone’s privacy isn’t protected properly.
 Read more here

 Do you offer demos?

-Online demos are scheduled on Mondays, Wednesdays and Fridays, excluding holidays.
+Online demos are scheduled on Tuesday and Thursday, excluding holidays.
 Please sign up for a demo by filling out our online form here

 Are the audio redactions reversible?